 Intermittent fasting has a lot of health benefits, including weight loss, lowering insulin resistance, lowering the risk of chronic diseases, autophagy, reduction in inflammation, improvement in heart health, possible prevention of cancer, anti-aging effects, and improvement in brain health.

-How Will Smoking Affect Your Body While Fasting?
+How Will Smoking or Nicotine Affect Your Body While Fasting?

 Specialists agree that there is an elevation of fasting blood sugar when a person smokes.
 This means that the test results on blood sugar fasting might be wrong because of the inhalation of nicotine, the active ingredient in cigarettes.
 This is a big problem because it may lead to an incorrect diagnosis of diabetes in a smoker.